d-bl/GroundForge/Droste-effect.md

-The [recursive] page uses a thread diagram as pair diagram to create another thread diagram.
+The [main] page can show three pairs of thread and pair diagram, each next pair diagram is a color coded version of the previous thread diagram.
 It does so at most two times.
 Even with so few steps larger dimensions could quickly overwhelm a browser, while you need larger dimensions to see the full pattern.

 Off-line execution is faster, doesn't make a fuss if it takes a while, allows you to abort at your own discretion and allows as many recursion steps as your system can handle.
 Downside: it requires a few [hoops] to jump through: install an environment to execute JavaScript without a browser and get familiar with two or three function calls.
 Another option is downloading the code and adjust one of the demo classes to your needs.